Introduction

 0.1 Download Official Gentoo Asahi Live USB#

-Official Simplified Process: Use the Gentoo provided ARM64 Live USB directly, no need to go through Fedora!
+Official Simplified Process: Use Gentoo provided ARM64 Live USB directly, no need for Fedora!

 Download latest version: